 - Toast sweet potato slices (1/2 inch thick) and roast in the oven till slightly softened and toast in the toaster for some crunch.

-- Mix spices, coffee, and vanilla extract with kefir cup and slather over toast.
+- Mix spices, coffee, and vanilla extract with farmer cheese and whip together till smooth.
+Slather over toast.

 - Place banana slices on a baking sheet, sprinkle with coconut sugar and brûlée with a kitchen torch.
 Top on the kefir coffee spread.